jack-willturner/compilerconstruction/README.md

 # Assignment 2: Evaluator
 The evaluator covers the simple imperative subset of the language, allowing for expression evaluation, loops, if statements and dereferencing.
 All variables are treated as global.

+# Assignment 4: Optimiser
+The optimiser handles constant folding, constant propagation for let statements (but not new statements) and function inlining.
+To print out the changes in the parse tree, you can run './topleveltest.native' for use as REPL.